cchan/latticeboltzmann/README.md

   - [ ] Explore better simulation-time memory layouts (morton, tiling, etc. - unlikely that the display layout is the optimal computational layout)
   - [ ] D2Q21 or similar - kinda equivalent to doing two D2Q9 timesteps in one go.
   - [ ] D3Q19
-  - [ ] write newcurr directly and get rid of the double buffer
+  - [ ] Write newcurr directly and get rid of the double buffer... or maybe this won't help because memory again?
+Might get some caching benefits though.

 ## Resources
 - http://physics.weber.edu/schroeder/javacourse/LatticeBoltzmann.pdf